ThornTechPublic/SwiftNetworkStarterKit/README.md

 ## Integration

-First install [AlamoFire](https://github.com/Alamofire/Alamofire) using the instructions on their README.
-I prefer to simply copy all the `.swift` files from the `Source` folder.
+First download and unzip [AlamoFire](https://github.com/Alamofire/Alamofire).
+For installation, I prefer to simply copy all the `.swift` files from their `Source` folder.

-Next, install [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).
-Again, just copy the one `.swift` file from the `Source` folder into your project.
+Next, download and unzip [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).
+Again, you can just copy the one `.swift` file from their `Source` folder into your project.

 Copy the two lines of code from `AppDelegate.swift` that sets up caching.
 [See Example](https://github.com/ThornTechPublic/SwiftNetworkStarterKit/blob/master/networkMashup/AppDelegate.swift#L20)